MiledAmer/MiledAmer/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on a ray casting game engine
-- 🌱 I’m currently learning ia using python  <!--
+- 🌱 I’m currently learning ia using python
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ... -->
-- 📫 How to reach me: ...
+- 📫 How to reach me: miliaurelien@gmail.com
-- 😄 Pronouns: ...
 - ⚡ Fun fact: i love java